Septic tanks are common in Portland and the surrounding area.

 On the west side of the Willamette River the incidence of septic tanks is much higher.
 Cesspools were much more common on the east side.

 If you want to find your tank and you’re wondering how to locate your septic tank or in need or a septic tank locator service then we can help.
-We can locate most septic tanks for the price of $250 using GPR, call 503-939-9585 for more information.
+We can locate most septic tanks for the price of $250 using GPR, and sometimes cheaper using a fancy metal detector (and lots of practice).
+Just call 503-939-9585 for more information.

 What is a septic tank?